 This course develops the understanding of physical characteristics and mechanical properties of metals for welding application.
-This program is designed to provide training in identifying base metals and selection of weld filler metals and understand how welding heat affects base metals during the welding process.
+This course is designed to provide training in identifying base metals and selection of weld filler metals and understand how welding heat affects base metals during the welding process.
 Prerequisite: none

-WELD 230 (3 credits) Special Welding Processes
+WELD 230 (3 credits)

+Special Welding Processes

-This course is an advanced welding application & safety, setup, wire identification, current, shielding gases, operations and troubleshooting techniques of the process.
-Significant hands-on application designed to provide training in advancement of welding skills using the Submerged Arc Welding (SAW), Stud Welding and Tube Welding processes on carbon and Stainless steels using specialized equipment in various positions.
+Significant hands-on application designed to provide training in advancement of welding skills using the submerged arc welding (SAW), stud welding, and tube welding processes on carbon and stainless steels using specialized equipment in various positions.

-Prerequisite: WELD 155, WELD 165
+Prerequisites: WELD 155 and WELD 165